slowernews/wisdom-tldr/README.md

 'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*

 > *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*

+> *'If you talk to a man in a language he understands, that goes to his head.
+If you talk to him in his own language, that goes to his heart.' -- Nelson Mandela*

 Use absence and bait to attract people.